-Subject areas An overview on each All students take an English course - either Language & Literature or Language Acquisition depending on a student's level of proficiency.
-English and additional languages As well as their English course, students take one of the following courses in another language: • Korean Language & Literature • Vietnamese (all Vietnamese nationals) Language & Literature • Dutch Language & Literature (in Grades 9 & 10 only) • French Language Acquisition • Mandarin Language Acquisition • Spanish Language Acquisition Another alternative is to choose a Mother Tongue (Language & Literature) course if a suitable tutor can be found (and at an extra cost).
-Students that are in the lower phase English Acquisition class ("capable") in Grades 6 to 9 will join an additional English support class (EAL) instead of these other language options.
+Subject areas An overview on each English and additional languages All students take an English course - either Language & Literature or Language Acquisition depending on a student's level of proficiency.
+As well as their English course, students take one of the following courses in another language: Korean Language & Literature Vietnamese (all Vietnamese nationals) Language & Literature Dutch Language & Literature (in Grades 9 & 10 only) French Language Acquisition Mandarin Language Acquisition Spanish Language Acquisition Another alternative is to choose a Mother Tongue (Language & Literature - see later guidance on this).
+Students that are in the lower phase English Acquisition class ("Capable") in Grades 6 to 9 will join an additional English support class (EAL) instead of these other language options.
 Individuals & Societies An integrated course combining Business Management, Economics, Geography, History and Psychology.
 Sciences An integrated course combining Biology, Chemistry, Environmental Systems and Physics.
 Mathematics An integrated course focusing on Number, Algebra, Geometry and Trigonometry, and Statistics and Probability.
-Grade 6 & 7: students are given semester-long 'taster' courses in a range of Design/Arts including Drama, Music, Visual Arts, Digital Design, Food Design, Product Design and an interdisciplinary unit in the Arts.
-Design and The Arts Grade 8: students choose semester-long courses - two out of three in Design (Digital, Food or Product) and two out of three in The Arts (Drama, Music or Visual Arts).
-Grade 9: students choose four semester-long courses in Design (Product, Digital, Food) and The Arts (Drama, Music or Visual Arts), ensuring that they choose at least one course from each of the two subject areas.
+In Grades 8-10, students join a course based on their level of ability in Mathematics - Standard, Extended, or Further.
+Design and The Arts Grade 6 & 7: students are given semester-long 'taster' courses in a range of Design/Arts including Drama, Music, Visual Arts, Digital Design, Food Design, Product Design and an interdisciplinary unit in the Arts.
+Grade 8: students choose semester-long courses - two out of three in Design (Digital, Food or Product) and two out of three in The Arts (Drama, Music or Visual Arts).
+Grade 9: students choose four semester-long units - at least one from Design (Product, Digital, Food) and at least one from The Arts (Theatre, Media, Music or Visual Art) plus two others of their choice.
 Grade 10: students choose one year-long course from Design, Drama, Music or Visual Arts.
 Physical & Health Education A course that integrates physical activity and learning about how to be healthy.